sera619/DiscordBot-python-hikari/README.md

 ## Description ##

 This discordbot is planned to be a musicstreambot aswell chatmoderation and some other that i currently not thinking off.
+All Plugins are modular and not required to load all of them to work propertly.

 ## Status ##